Cliabhach/publish_docs/README.md

 As long as this library has null-safety and lets us run `git` commands, it doesn't matter too much which version is in use.
-There should be no problem upgrading to newer versions.
+There should be no problem upgrading to newer versions of this library.

 ### dartdoc